No Country for Old Men: Writing

 Peter Travers of Rolling Stone praised the novel adaptation.
 "Not since Robert Altman merged with the short stories of Raymond Carver in Short Cuts have filmmakers and author fused with such devastating impact as the Coens and McCarthy.
 Good and evil are tackled with a rigorous fix on the complexity involved."

-Director Joel Coen justified his interest in the McCarthy novel.
+Director Joel Coen articulated his interest in the McCarthy novel.
 "There's something about it – there were echoes of it in No Country for Old Men that were quite interesting for us", he said, "because it was the idea of the physical work that somebody does that helps reveal who they are and is part of the fiber of the story.
 Because you only saw this person in this movie making things and doing things in order to survive and to make this journey, and the fact that you were thrown back on that, as opposed to any dialogue, was interesting to us."

-Coen stated that this is the brothers' "first adaptation".
+Joel stated that this is the brothers' "first adaptation".
 He further explained why they chose the novel: "Why not start with Cormac?
 Why not start with the best?"
 He further described this McCarthy book in particular as "unlike his other novels ... it is much pulpier."
-Coen stated that they have not changed much in the adaptation.
+Joel stated that they have not changed much in the adaptation.
 "It really is just compression," he said.
 "We didn't create new situations."
-He further assured that he and his brother Ethan had never met McCarthy when they were writing the script, but first met him during the shooting of the film.
-He believed that the author liked the film, while his brother Ethan said, "he didn't yell at us.
+He further assured that he and Ethan had never met McCarthy when they were writing the script, but first met him during the shooting of the film.
+Joel believed that the author liked the film, while Ethan said, "he didn't yell at us.
 We were actually sitting in a movie theater/screening room with him when he saw it ... and I heard him chuckle a couple of times, so I took that as a seal of approval, I don't know, maybe presumptuously."